 - Salt and Pepper.
 Be generous.
 Seasoning is critical to unlocking the flavor of the chicken.

 - Fresh Rosemary.
 Don’t be tempted to swap dry.
 Fresh is what will give you the fall flavor you are craving.
 It’s worth it, I promise.

-- Keep the chicken dry.
-Dry chicken thighs (especially the skin) are critical for obtaining the most delicious, crispy exterior.
+- Dry chicken thighs (especially the skin) are critical for obtaining the most delicious, crispy exterior.
 Don’t wash the chicken prior to cooking (I’m honestly now sure how this practice even started), and make sure you pat both sides dry with a paper towel.